-One of the ways of getting initial traffic to a new blog is writing useful comments on relevant posts and discussion forums.
+One of the ways of getting initial traffic to a new blog is by writing useful comments on relevant posts and discussion forums.
 The other way is to join social media networks like Twitter and Facebook.
 StumbleUpon is one of the early social networking sites.
 It may not have a buzz name like Twitter but it still has a loyal audience and has potential to refer visitors to your blog.
-This article will focus on StumbleUpon and how you can use StumbleUpon to build your personal network, your online profile and initial traffic to your new site.
+This article will focus on StumbleUpon and how you can use it to build your personal network, your online profile and initial traffic to your new site.

 StumbleUpon is one of the leading bookmarking and sharing sites on the web.
 It is a database of web pages, videos and other online content submitted by users.
 By using StumbleUpon’s browser toolbar, you can connect with other bloggers and readers that share your interests.
 The primary way of getting around is the Stumble button in the StumbleUpon browser toolbar.
 When clicking that button, you are taken to a random website that was “stumbled” by other users and that falls within the areas of interest you have defined in your profile.

 The network by itself encourages low engagement rate on sites as users “stumble” from one site to another without knowing what site it is or what it is about.
 Kind of like TV channel surfing really.
 Your StumbleUpon traffic will have a high bounce rate and low time spent on site but that is the nature of the tool.
 You should design your page to make it as immersive as quickly as possible in order to get more people to explore more of it.
 If your site is not engaging enough StumbleUpon visitors will soon enough click on the stumble button and go on to the next site.
 Despite the low quality of traffic StumbleUpon is still worth some of your time.

 Create your public profile.
 Include personal information, include a picture, choose your interests, and write a short bio about you and the blog that you are writing.
 Do not forget to include a hyperlink to your site in your bio.